Founders Agreements. Done right.

 Protect your co-founder relationship before it costs you the company.

 A handshake between co-founders feels solid on day one, until someone leaves, equity gets diluted, or a key decision splits the room.
 A founders agreement (sometimes called a shareholders' agreement or co-founders' agreement) is the document that decides those questions in advance, while everyone is still aligned and goodwill is high.
-At Zmartly, our ACCA-qualified team drafts clear, plain-English founders agreements alongside the wider legal and tax paperwork early-stage UK companies actually need, NDAs, share transfers, IP assignment, plus the US structuring British founders ask for when they expand across the Atlantic.
-You get a named accountant, replies within 72 hours, and fixed pricing from £99, with no lock-in and a 30-day money-back guarantee.
-We help you put the difficult conversations on paper now, so they never become disputes later.
+At Zmartly, our founders agreement services give you a clear, plain-English founders agreement alongside the wider legal and tax paperwork early-stage UK companies actually need, NDAs, share transfers, IP assignment, plus the US structuring British founders ask for when they expand across the Atlantic.
+You get a named accountant, replies within 72 hours, and fixed pricing from £129, with no lock-in and a 30-day money-back guarantee.
+Our agreement services for founders put the difficult conversations on paper now, so they never become disputes later.

 • 4.9 Google · 63 reviews